Skip to the main content.

 But what is ABC costing?

-This more precise and detailed approach of ABC allows companies to better understand how costs are incurred in their operational processes and where real value originates within the organization.
-By identifying resource-consuming activities and assigning them corresponding costs, ABC provides a clearer view of the actual costs associated with producing each product or providing each service.
-This, in turn, enables more informed decision-making in areas such as pricing, cost management, process improvement, and resource allocation.
+This more detailed approach to ABC allows companies to gain a deeper understanding of how costs are generated in their operational processes and where the real value lies within the organization.
+By identifying resource-consuming activities and assigning them corresponding costs, the ABC provides a clearer view of the actual costs associated with the production of each product or the provision of each service.
+This in turn allows for more informed decision-making in areas such as pricing, cost management, process improvement, and strategic resource allocation.

 Differences between ABC costing and other costing methodologies